Killer confession: 'I know that those feelings inside of me are just monstrous' | CBC News

 He said he wanted to tell her, "Just get away and leave.
 I can't control myself."

 D.H. didn't stay away.
-She slept over the last two nights of her life at Perron's apartment.
+She slept over at Perron's apartment the last two nights of her life.

 'I love her.
 I was obsessed with her.'